-Giants-Padres postponed right before start, no reason given
+2 Giants-Padres games postponed after positive SF virus test

-SAN DIEGO (AP) — Friday night’s game between the San Francisco Giants and San Diego Padres was postponed minutes before the scheduled first pitch.
+SAN DIEGO (AP) — The game between San Francisco and the San Diego Padres was postponed minutes before the scheduled first pitch Friday night after someone in the Giants organization tested positive for COVID-19.

+Saturday night’s game at Petco Park also was called off.
+The teams were scheduled to play through Sunday.

+This was the first postponement due to COVID-19 for both teams.
+There have been 45 major league games postponed this season because of coronavirus concerns.

 Both teams lined up for a moment of silence for the victims of the Sept.
 11, 2001, terrorist attacks and then the national anthem.
 But the Padres didn’t take the field and the team announced the game had been postponed.